jashodgson-beep/LATTE-RUSH-A2/README.md

 - Includes `.uf2` file and online playable version
 - Narrated explainer video demonstrating project functionality List the ready features here:

-Setup
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

 Project Status